Adult Faith Formation

 Faith and the Spiritual Life

-Faith and the Spiritual Life is a weekly class taught by Helen Young exploring topics related to the spiritual life held on Monday evenings.
+Faith and the Spiritual Life is a weekly class taught by Jeremy Johnston exploring topics related to the spiritual life held on Monday evenings.
 All parishioners are welcome to join us to discuss topics including the Mass, deepening your prayer life, and the discernment of gifts.

 Men of Faith